-The West Berkshire IDP was originally produced in 201022, and was updated in March 201323 to support the Council's Community Infrastructure Levy, and then again in April 201624 to support the Council's Housing Site Allocations Development Plan Document.
+The West Berkshire IDP was originally produced in 201021, and was updated in March 201322 to support the Council's Community Infrastructure Levy, and then again in April 201623 to support the Council's Housing Site Allocations Development Plan Document.
+The Emerging Draft IDP was updated following stakeholder consultation and was published in October 2021.
+The IDP is a 'living document', which is updated at appropriate stages during the plan-making process.